 As a natural giver, making others happy makes me happy.
 So, I had to learn to be mindful of when I’m pouring into someone with no ROI and being sucked dry.
 Love should be a symbiotic relationship that constantly recycles love, effort, compromise, and understanding.
-Obviously, everyone has areas of improvement, but if someone truly loves you, they’ll actively work to be a good partner who reciprocates effort.
+Obviously, everyone has areas of improvement and no one can be everything, but if someone truly loves you, they’ll actively work to be a good partner who reciprocates effort.
 Anyone (including you) who is not ready to work at satisfying needs and making someone happy is not ready for a committed relationship.
 Say you need compliments every day at 3pm and to go on occasional walks before sunrise, well dammit your partner should do it without making you feel guilty because your needs aren’t the most convenient.
 That said, don’t be unreasonably needy and don’t be uncompromising.
 Find a balance (maybe try walks at dusk).

 Numero Dos: Communication is Key